 What about my in-text citation?

 Anywhere in your work where you have referred to another author’s work, you must include an in-text citation.
-As shown in the example above, this should include the author’s surname and the year of publication in brackets.
+As shown in the example above, if you are referencing using APA7 or the Author-date style, this should include the author’s surname and the year of publication in brackets.
 Because you are not quoting, there is no need for a page number.
 As always, you’ll also need to add a full bibliographic reference to the source at the end of your work.
 Remember to always allow enough time to check through your references.

 Feature image from Pixabay.
 Available at: https://pixabay.com/en/office-startup-business-home-office-594132/CC0